ariary/kube-podpreemption-DoS/README.md

 ### 🎯 Evict a specific Pod

-(see [limits](#limits) to have more details)

-***How we can proceed?***
+***(❓) How we can proceed?***

+* Deploy  the malicious pod on the same node than the target pod , if you already know on which node the target pod is running

-* Deploy malicious pod with inter-pod affinity if you know the target pod label values.
+* Deploy malicious pod with inter-pod anti-affinity if you know the target pod label values.

 * In a more sophisticated attack, you could use anti-affinity to deploy higher-prority pods on all nodes where the target pods isn't deployed (to block future rescheduling).
 Then, evict target pods using node affinity / pod anti afinity to deploy malicious pod

-* Deploy  the malicious pod on the same node than the target pod , if you already know on which node the target pod is running
+#### Set-up

+For the PoC we deploy a pod on the `default` namespace of a 3-nodes cluster.
+Then we create a malicious higher-priority pod in another namespace that will trigger the eviction of this specific pod.

+The set-up process in nearly the same as the one of the blind DoS section.

+1. create the cluster, populate `default` ns, create priorityClass, create `bad-tenant`namespace:
+   * `minikube start --cpus 4 --nodes 3`
+   * `kubectl create ns bad-tenant`
+   * `kubectl apply -f priorityClass-high.yml`
+   * `kubectl -f ds/ds-no-pod-priority.yml`
+2. Create the target pod (no priorityClass + specific label): `kubectl apply -f target/target-pod.yml`
+3. Determine the number of higher-priority pods to create to stuff nodes (see [Blind DoS](#-Blind-DoS)).
+Create consequently deployment of higher-priority pods with the adequat `replica` value: `kubectl apply -f target/deployment-high.yml && kubectl -n bad-tenant scale deployment/deployment-high-priority  --replicas=5`
+4. Watch pods on both namespaces:
+   * `watch -n 0.1 -d kubectl get pods -o wide`
+   * `watch -n 0.1 -d kubectl get pods -o wide -n bad-tenant`

+#### Attack

+Now we have a cluster with stuffed nodes.
+We want to evict `target` pod of another tenant within another namespace.
+We have succeed to obtain specific labels of the target pod.
+We are going to use them with `podAntiffinity`.
+We will instruct kubernetes to schedule our higher-priority pod on a node where the `target` pod is not.

+As all the node are stuffed and can't schedule the higher-priority pod  without reaching a cpu Out-Of-Resource the anti-affinity can't be respected.
+The `podAntiAffinity` will then force the scheduling of the higher pod where the target pod is, triggering its eviction.

+1. Create the high-priority pod: `kubectl apply -f target/pod-high.yml`

+(see [limits](#limits) to have more details)

 ## Limits